-Norbert G. Riedel, Ph.D., age 56, has served as a member of our board of directors since May 2013.
+Norbert G. Riedel, Ph.D., age 56, has served as a member of our board of directors since May 2013 and was appointed chairperson of our compensation committee, effective as of August 1, 2013.
 Since January 2014, Dr. Riedel has served as the Chief Executive Officer and President of Naurex, Inc., a biopharmaceutical company.
 From 2001 to January 2013, he served as Corporate Vice President and Chief Scientific Officer of Baxter International Inc., a diversified healthcare company, where from 1998 to 2001, he also served as President and General Manager of the recombinant therapeutic proteins business unit and Vice President of Research and Development of the bioscience business unit.
 From 1996 to 1998, Dr. Riedel served as head of worldwide biotechnology and worldwide core research functions at Hoechst-Marion Roussel, now Sanofi-Aventis, a global pharmaceutical company.
 Dr. Riedel serves on the board of directors of Ariad Pharmaceuticals, Inc., a biotechnology company, and the board of directors of the Illinois Biotechnology Industry Organization.
 Dr. Riedel is also a member of the Austrian Academy of Sciences, the advisory board of Northwestern University's Kellogg School of Management Center for Biotechnology, and the Illinois Innovation Council.
 Dr. Riedel is an Adjunct Professor at Boston University School of Medicine and an Adjunct Professor of Medicine at Northwestern University's Feinberg School of Medicine.
 Dr. Riedel holds a Diploma in biochemistry and a Ph.D. in biochemistry from the University of Frankfurt.
 Dr. Riedel brings significant scientific, drug discovery and development, and commercial expertise to our board of directors with over 20 years of experience in the biotechnology and pharmaceutical industries.